-- Use observation, documentation, and other appropriate assessment tools and approaches, including the use of technology in documentation, assessment and data collection. - Practice responsible assessment to promote positive outcomes for each child, including an awareness of assistive technology for children with ability differences. - d.
+- a.
+State the goals, benefits, and purposes of assessment - including its use in development of appropriate goals, curriculum, and teaching strategies for young children. - Use observation, documentation, and other appropriate assessment tools and approaches, including the use of technology in documentation, assessment and data collection. - Practice responsible assessment to promote positive outcomes for each child, including an awareness of assistive technology for children with ability differences. - d.
 Describe how assessment partnerships with families and with professional colleagues can be used to build effective learning environments.